 ENG 217.
 WRITING TECHNOLOGIES 4 sh

 This course is designed to provide all liberal arts students with an introduction to and familiarity with the writing software packages that are commonly considered the primary tools of communication in the professional world.
 We will both critique these tools, their strengths and limitations, as well as gain facility with their use through hands-on practice.
-Programs covered include advanced uses of Word, image manipulation with Photoshop, web design with Dreamweaver, Fireworks, Flash, and page layout with Quark.
-Prerequisite: ENG 110.
+Programs covered include advanced world processing tools; social media platforms; and image manipulation, web design and page layout software, including Adobe Creative Suite.

 ENG 219.
 WRITING STUDIES SURVEY 4 sh